-The type of capacity plate will vary dependant upon the local governing authority.
+The type of capacity plate will vary dependent on the local governing authority.

-- A. United States The United States Coast Guard only provides specific numbers for passenger capacity or cargo weight for recreational vessels up to 20', (6.1 meters).
-NMMA provides capacity for boats under 26' (7.9 meters). - B. Canada Transport Canada only provides specific numbers for passenger capacity or cargo weight for recreational vessels up to 6 meters (19.7'). - C. Australia The Australian Transport Council provides specific numbers for passenger capacity and cargo weight for all recreational vessels. - D. European Union CE regulations provide specific information for passenger capacity and cargo weight for all recreational vessels.
+- United States The United States Coast Guard provides specific numbers for passenger capacity or cargo weight for recreational vessels up to 20 feet, (6.1 meters).
+NMMA provides capacity for boats under 26 feet (7.9 meters). - Canada Transport Canada provides specific numbers for passenger capacity or cargo weight for recreational vessels up to 6 meters (19.7 feet). - Australia The Australian Transport Council provides specific numbers for passenger capacity and cargo weight for all recreational vessels. - European Union CE regulations provide specific information for passenger capacity and cargo weight for all recreational vessels.